Prehensile Tailed Skink

 About Prehensile Tailed Skinks:

 Also known as the Solomon Islands skink, monkey-tailed skink, giant skink, zebra skink, and monkey skink, the prehensile tailed skink is native to the forested areas of Papua New Guinea and the Solomon Island archipelago.
 First discovered by British zoologist John Edward Gray in 1855, they were given their scientific name – Corucia zebrata – from the Latin word coruscus meaning “shimmering.”
-This was done because of the effect given by skink’s scales.
-Prehensile tailed skinks are also the largest known species of skink in the world.
+This was done because of the shiny effect produced by skink’s scales.
+They are also known for their grasping tail which helps them balance on the trees of their natural habitat.
+Prehensile tailed skinks are the largest known species of skink in the world.
 In 1997, it was determined that there are 2 subspecies of the prehensile tailed skink: the common monkey-tailed skink (Corucia zebrata zebrata) and the northern monkey-tailed skink (Corucia zebrata alfredschmidti).
 Due to their popularity among the pet trade, export of the prehensile tailed skink away from the Solomon Islands has since been forbidden.

 Did You Know?!